huntdatacenter/docs/docs/faq/internal-transfer.md

 No. Internal kistas allows one way data transactions.
 This means that the downloader can not upload data.
 You will need to order two independent internal kistas if you plan to transfer data both ways.
 This control is included for security reasons.

 ### Do I need to encrypt my data before internal kista transfers?
-No, we don't think so.
+We don't think so.
 It is our responsibility to ensure the correct receiver of your data and the confidentiality of your data inside internal kistas.
 All transfers occur in encrypted transfer channels.
 We log transfers, and such logs may be made available to your data controller on request.